-We could have drawn from a Chinese or European catalogue.
+We could have selected from a Chinese or European catalogue.

-We could have designed and had it made in Asia.
+We could have designed and had it produced in Asia.

 We could have manufactured in France, using the ideas of leading German manufacturers.

-We could have made the bodies of our front hubs in 3 parts.
+We could have made the front hub bodies in 3 parts.

-We could have preferred the simple, economical 3 pawl mechanism to make lighter.
+We could have preferred the simple, economical 3 pawls mechanism to make lighter.

 We chose the way of the difference.